meSailesh/Sailesh-Blog-Gatsby/content/posts/2020-09-02-how-to-sort-list-in-c-using-other-sorted-lists-using-linq.md

 ---
 template: post
-title: How to sort list in C# using other sorted lists using LinQ
+title: "How to sort list using other sorted lists in C# "
 slug: /posts/sort-list-using-other-list-linq
 draft: false
 priority: 0
 date: 2020-09-02T03:58:04.860Z
-description: Sort List based on other sorted lists using Linq in C#
+description: This is a common scenario that we face while working.
+We want to sort the list based on the different value of its some of the properties.
+I have explained how to sort List based on other sorted lists in c# using LINQ
 category: programming
 tags:
   - csharp
   - linq
-  - Sorting
+  - sorting
   - list
   - dotnet
   - asp